ddavid/fsoco/docs/index.md

 <small>Formula Student Objects in Context</small>

+## Deprecation Notice 06.08.'20
+This project will not be actively maintained anymore.

+The [second iteration of the FSOCO dataset](https://github.com/fsoco/fsoco-dataset/) is already in beta testing.<br>
+This second iteration does **not** contain the data from the first one from the start, but migration of your datasets is possible, if you fulfill the new requirements - for most only small changes will be needed to achieve this.
+You can read into [the reasoning behind this break](https://www.fsoco-dataset.com/overview/#differences-to-fsocov1) between the first and second iteration.

+If you're interested in either joining the waiting list for the beta testing or being notified when the official start happens, drop us a line: [fsoco.dataset@gmail.com](mailto:fsoco.dataset@gmail.com)

 ## What?

 Open-Source Dataset for Objects that need to be recognized during the dynamic disciplines of the Formula Student Driverless competitions.